rbisdorff/Digraph3/docSphinx/tutorial.rst

    >>> bcm.matching
    {{'D', 'H'}, {'A', 'C'}, {'B', 'E'}, {'G', 'J'}, {'F', 'I'}}

-Starting from this initial matching, we may now reach indeed the fairest possible pairing solution within one fairness enhancing steps by exchanging *Alice* with *Felix*.
+Starting from this initial matching, we may now reach indeed the fairest possible pairing solution within one fairness enhancing step by exchanging *Alice* with *Felix*.

 .. code-block:: pycon
    :linenos: